 Comparison With China

 Only China will exceed Japan in terms of solar capacity growth as it supplants Italy and Germany, which held the top two positions in 2010 and 2011, London-based New Energy Finance estimates.

 Japanese companies such as Kyocera and Sharp Corp.
 (6753) that kept the photovoltaic industry alive when the U.S. scrapped investments in the 1990s are gearing up to supply their home market, as the government converts a pilot program into one aimed at large, commercial solar farms.

 “We no longer have enough electricity, especially during the day, and that is when solar power can help,” said Mikio Katayama, chairman of the electronics manufacturer Sharp Corp. and the Japan Photovoltaic Energy Association.
 “This is a very good rate to promote investment and mega solars.”

 Germany’s Q-Cells SE (QCE) overtook Sharp as the biggest solar cell producer in 2007, according to the International Energy Agency.
 Now Chinese manufactures such as Suntech Power Holdings Co.
-(STP) and Yingli dominate the industry as their lower prices helped push Q-Cells and several other Western rivals into bankruptcy protection.
+(STP:US) and Yingli dominate the industry as their lower prices helped push Q-Cells and several other Western rivals into bankruptcy protection.